vloop/MKS50_editor/README.md

 Of course, all of this can only work if you set the correct alsa midi connections from and to the editor.

-This can be done with aconnect (command line) or from qjackctl (gui) and others.
+This can be done with aconnect (command line) or from qjackctl (gui) and others, or by command line options.

 Sysex files: